India, Dheeraj Chhipa, Kangura Stole

 The product is special since it uses the traditional technique of printing with natural dye pigment on a mordant base which is then finished through a washing and curing process that fixes the natural colours to the cloth.
 The natural pigments are not easily available in the market and the printer/designer makes all pigments from scratch.

 The blocks used for printing are nearly 40-50 years old, hand-carved with motifs derived from the 400 year old repertoire of Bagru prints.

 Should be washed in cold-water and separately.

-Available to dispatch in 60 days.
+Made to order.
+Available to dispatch in 4 months.